PIWEEK/dwarven-tavern/README.md

 ## Basic mechanics

 At the begining of each turn, the server sends the position of the dwarves and the barrels to the next active player.
-The player should send the movements of its dwarves in return and then, the server will calculate the result and it will send it to the other player.
+The player should send the movements of its dwarves in return and then, the server will calculate the result and send it to the other player.
 Each dwarf moves one square per turn.

 ## Movement